harsh183/125-weekly-projects/README.md

 * Rising sophomores at UIUC
 * Finished CS 125
-* Did not get an internship/research/job over the summer (or got cancelled)
 * Less experienced in CS
 * Who have never programmed outside class
 * Who feel lost when told ‘go do side projects’